scylladb-zpp-2024-javascript-driver/scylladb-javascript-driver/examples/DataStax/README.md

 # DataStax Node.js Driver usage samples

-This examples are from https://github.com/datastax/nodejs-driver/tree/master repository This folder contains examples on how to use some features of the DataStax Node.js Driver.
+This examples are from the [datastax driver repository](https://github.com/datastax/nodejs-driver/tree/master).
+This folder contains examples on how to use some features of the DataStax Node.js Driver.

+They assume you have a running a ScyllaDB / Cassandra instance.
+You can provide ip address of the database by setting ``SCYLLA_URI`` env variable.

 You should also visit the [Documentation][doc-index] and [FAQ][faq].

 ## Code samples

 - Basic
   - [Connect](basic/basic-connect.js)
   - [Execute with promise-based API](basic/basic-execute.js)